ckeditor/ckeditor5-react/README.md

 Official [CKEditor 5](https://ckeditor.com/ckeditor-5/) React component.

-**Note:** This is development preview.
+**Note:** This is a developer preview.
 There might be some small bugs and the API might change a little bit.

 ## Table of contents